omernaeem/RFUAV/readme.md

 ## 3.Notice
 ### 3.1 Raw data parameter description
-The dataset public available now is only a subset, which includes 37 drone raw data clip and image data used for our experiment.
+The dataset public available now is only a subset, which includes 37 drone raw data clips and image data used for our experiment.
 The parameters of the USRP configured during data acquisition for each drone type, are documented in a corresponding (`.xml`) file.

 In `.xml` file, `DeviceType` represents the acquisition device type, Drone represents the drone type,